zwave-js/zwave-js-ui/docs/guide/plugins.md

 ### Building it using docker file

-Building the container is straight forward. an example of build command installing two plugins `@user/plugin-name`
+Building the container is straight forward.
+Here an example of build command installing plugin `path/to/plugin1`

 ```bash
 docker build -f docker/Dockerfile --build-arg plugins='path/to/plugin1' -t <docker image name>:<tag> .